CDAC-lab/isie2023/README.md

 All notebooks are designed to be used with Google Colab, a cloud-based Jupyter notebook environment that requires no setup and runs entirely in the cloud.

+## Prerequisites

+1. An API Key from OpenAI; you can create an OpenAI API key for free.
+New free trial users receive $5 (USD) worth of credit, which expires after three months.
+Once your credit has been used up or expired, you can enter billing information to continue using the API.
+Accounts are unique across phone numbers.

+2. A google account with which to access Google Colab.

 ## Setup Instructions

 ### Option 1: Open Directly in Google Colab